TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/http-client.md

 ### multipart

 Create explicit multipart HTTP requests by specifying an array of parts to add to the request, each part specified consists of content headers and a data field that can be populated dynamically.
-If this field is populated it will override the default request creation behaviour.
+If this field is populated it will override the default request creation behavior.

 Type: `array`